 The symptoms of the female athlete triad are:

-- Osteoporosis: this is a well-known bone disease that causes the bones to become porous, fragile, and very prone to breaking.
+- Osteoporosis: is a well-known bone disease that causes the bones to become porous, fragile, and very prone to breaking.

 These terms for the symptoms are evolving with research and they may exist in similar but not completely the same meaning definitions.